Pinkstrenhi/LoL-Dataset-2023/README.md

 The complete dataset comprises approximately one million instances, each representing a single player in a match.
 In total, it includes 98,138 unique matches, each involving 10 players.

-The full dataset will be made publicly available upon acceptance of the study:
+**-> The full dataset will be made publicly available upon acceptance of the study.**

-**"Beyond KDA: A Strategy-Aware Approach to Performance Measurement and Outcome Prediction in MOBA Games"**